Git-JClemente/HR_DataSci_Hiring_Analytics_Project/HR-Hiring-Analytics-of-Data-Scientists.md

-As discussed, this dataset was collected and designed by an unnamed Big Data company in order for their HR department to understand the factors that lead a person to leave current job (AKA turnover).
-Through their model’s analysis of the current credentials, demographics, experience data, the probability the course participant is also looking for a new job or is willing work for the company can be predicted.
-Other parameters can be further interpreted in order to understand the competition that exists within the data scientist hiring landscape.
+As discussed, this dataset was collected and designed by an unnamed Big Data company in order for their HR department to understand the factors and professional/academic characteristics of those looking to leave current job (AKA turnover) for a different data science position at another company or simply make a career change into Data Science .
+Through the company’s gathered data of the current credentials, demographics, experience data, the likelihood the course participant is also looking for a new job or is willing work for the company can be predicted.
+Other correlations in the data can be further investigated in order to understand the turnover rate / career change trends that exists within the data scientist hiring landscape.

 ## Prepare